If you don’t have the time to read, you don’t have the time or the tools to write.

 Subscribe: RSS

-Mark Bradford is the author of nine books, both fiction and nonfiction, including the clinical psychologist-endorsed Three Voices as well as the award-winning trilogy The Sword and the Sunflower.
+Mark Bradford is the author of 10 books, both fiction and nonfiction, including the clinical psychologist-endorsed Three Voices, the new BeCAUSE! as well as the award-winning trilogy The Sword and the Sunflower.

 Mark Bradford developed a system to achieve goals, manage your energy and understand and strengthen your path – it’s Alchemy for Life™.

 He writes, coaches and speaks on the subject.
-For more information, tips and tricks, like Mark Bradford on Facebook, follow Mark Bradford on Twitter.
+For more information, tips and tricks subscribe to the podcast, join the mailing list, follow him on FB.

 Articles are posted regularly on AlchemyFor.Life, and LinkedIn.